louismullie/closet/README.md

 Edit your `config/deploy.rb` file to match your server and repository information.
 Then, run:

     cap deploy        # Deploy to remote server.

-### Static pages

-Static pages can be put in the `/content` directory and will be parsed with Markdown.
-Fenced code blocks will be parsed and highlighted with Coderay.

 ### Localization